PedroMagar/MISA-I/README.md

 # MISA-I
-**My ISA version 1** is a 8-bit MISC (stretching really hard its meaning) ISA made to be functional, efficient and competitive against well established architectures (AKA z80 / MOS 6502).
-The goal is to see how much could be improved upon the aged ISA's if they were designed with a modern concept in mind.
+**My ISA version 1** is a 8-bit MISC ISA (in spirit) made to be functional, efficient and competitive against well established architectures (AKA z80 / MOS 6502).
+The goal is to see how the aged ISAs would fared if they had to compete with a modern design.
 >The specification is still in development and there is still a long way to go...

 ## Architecture
 The architecture will consist of 16 registers are equally divided into 4 registers bank while two banks are active, this makes 8 registers addressable at a time, it' possible to switch which register bank are active through SRB operation.
 Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it (when F=0 address will be Rs=Rd+4 while F=1 will be Rs=Rd+3).

 ### Characteristics:
-- Two addresses architecture.
+- One Program Counter (PC) register.
 - One Memory Address (MEM_ADDR) register.
-- One Program Counter (PC) register.
 - 8 Management Registers.
 - 16 registers: split in sets of 4 (Register Bank), the instruction field in SRB (Swap Register Bank) will determine which set is to be used.
 - SRB will match the register bank accordingly: